Governador Valadares, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Be sure to find the necessary type.
-The majority of adapters currently sold are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and N. Make sure to pick the right type.
+The vast majority of adapters for sale now are just plug changers and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 A portable power bank, like this one